 TypeDB Fundamentals

-TypeDB is a polymorphic database with a conceptual data model, a strong subtyping system, a symbolic reasoning engine, and a type-theoretic language: TypeQL.
+TypeDB is a new kind of database with a polymorphic conceptual data model, a strong subtyping system, a symbolic reasoning engine, and a type-theoretic language: TypeQL.
 These are features not normally associated with a database, and TypeDB is a novel technology in the database space, solving several key challenges.

 This article series breaks down the above statement down and explores each of these core features in detail.
 To begin with, a schema for a simple filesystem is presented.
 It illustrates how data domains can be modeled naturally by using the conceptual PERA model, including the occurrence of polymorphism and complex relation types.
 The expressive power and elegance of the type-theoretic query language TypeQL is then demonstrated by presenting several declarative queries on that schema, featuring complete polymorphic querying capabilities and type variablization.
 The strong type system that enables type inference and semantic validation is then examined to understand how declarative polymorphic querying is achieved.
 Finally, one of the most useful outcomes of the type system is showcased: TypeDB’s built-in symbolic reasoner.